 The RDPSP provides open space conservation along all sides of PA 1 and PA 2.
 Proposed trail connections and trail heads which connect to the Loma Linda South Hills, the 227-acre northerly conservation area, and trails within the central drainage corridor of the property will be identified along RDPSP property boundaries.
 RDPSP provides approximately 3.3-miles of recreational trails, 1.5 miles of which are included within a local looped trail.
-In addition, the RDPSP loop road provides consistent trail connectivity via the extended parkway for walking, hiking, and biking which identifies how onsite trails will connect to existing offsite trails.
+In addition, the RDPSP loop road provides consistent trail connectivity via the extended parkway for walking, hiking, and biking whichError!
+Reference source not found. identifies how onsite trails will connect to existing offsite trails.
+Figure 7-6 Conceptual Trail & Trail Connectivity Plan gives insight to possible trail locations and trail heads connecting with local and region trails for active recreation.